-What Is Hard Drive Formatting?
+What Does Formatting a Hard Drive Do?

+If the hard drive is new, you’ll be setting up a file system that’s compatible with the device’s intended use.
 That’s because every drive needs a file system.
 It is the structure a computer uses to organize and manage data on storage devices.

-Different types of formatting
+Different Types of Formatting

-The standard format prompts Windows to assess every sector on your hard disk drive to confirm its viability.
+The full format prompts Windows to assess every sector on your hard disk drive to confirm its viability.
 This process ensures your computer only writes to healthy hard disk sectors.
 The downside is the long hours it takes to complete.
 The good side is that you won’t have to run CHKDSK in the near future to fix disk errors.

-While the standard format checks for errors on HDDs, you don’t have to use it all the time unless you suspect the drive may be faulty.
+While the full format checks for errors on HDDs, you don’t have to use it all the time unless you suspect the drive may be faulty.
 The quick format option is generally recommended for SSDs.

-Also Read: SSD vs HDD: What’s the Difference and What to Choose?
+Also read: SSD vs. HDD: What’s the Difference and What to Choose?

 When to Format a Hard Drive in Windows